n0b3dience/tautulli_api/API.md

 ### get_recently_added
-Get all items that where recelty added to plex.
+Get all items that where recently added to plex.

 ```
 Required parameters: